danog/MadelineProtoDocs/docs/docs/SETTINGS.md

 ### `$settings['connection_settings']['all']['proxy']`
 Default: `\Socket`
-Description: The [proxy class](PROXY.html) to use.
+Description: The [proxy class (or array of proxy classes)](PROXY.html) to use: MTProxy, socks5 and HTTP proxies are supported by default.

 ### `$settings['connection_settings']['all']['proxy_extra']`
 Default: `[]`
-Description: Extra parameters to pass to the proxy class using setExtra
+Description: Extra parameters (or array of paremeters) to pass to the proxy class

 ### `$settings['connection_settings']['all']['pfs']`
 Default: `true` if `php-gmp` is installed, `false` otherwise